 - Increased exposure to oestrogen.
 Oestrogen is the main female hormone.
-Before the menopause the changing level of oestrogen together with another hormone, progesterone, cause the endometrium to build up each month and then be shed as a period.
-It is thought that factors which lead to prolonged higher than usual levels of oestrogen, or increased levels of oestrogen not being balanced by progesterone, may somehow increase the risk of endometrial cells becoming cancerous.
+Before the menopause the changing level of oestrogen together with another hormone, progesterone, causes the endometrium to build up each month and then be shed as a period.
+It is thought that factors which lead to prolonged higher-than-usual levels of oestrogen, or increased levels of oestrogen not being balanced by progesterone, may somehow increase the risk of endometrial cells becoming cancerous.
 These include:

 - If you are overweight or obese.
-This is because fat cells make a certain amount of oestrogen.
+This is because fat cells make oestrogen.

 - If you have certain rare oestrogen-producing tumours.

 - If you have a late menopause (after the age of 52) or started periods at a young age.
 This is because you will have more monthly menstrual cycles.

 - Endometrial hyperplasia.
 This is a non-cancerous (benign) condition where the endometrium builds up more than usual.
 It can cause heavy periods or irregular bleeding after the menopause.
 Most women with this condition do not develop cancer but the risk is slightly increased.

 - Tamoxifen.
 This is a drug which is used in the treatment of breast cancer.
 The risk of developing endometrial cancer from tamoxifen is very small - about 1 in 500.
 However, the benefits of taking tamoxifen usually outweigh the risks.

 - Diabetes.
 There is a small increased risk in women with diabetes.